History of artificial neural networks: Generative adversarial networks

-In 1991, Juergen Schmidhuber published "artificial curiosity", neural networks in a zero-sum game.
-The first network is a generative model that models a probability distribution over output patterns.
-The second network learns by gradient descent to predict the reactions of the environment to these patterns.
+In 1991, Jürgen Schmidhuber published "artificial curiosity", describing neural networks in a zero-sum game.
+The first network is a generative model that models a probability distribution over output patterns; the second network learns by gradient descent to predict the reactions of the environment to these patterns.
 GANs can be regarded as a case where the environmental reaction is 1 or 0 depending on whether the first network's output is in a given set.
-It was extended to "predictability minimization" to create disentangled representations of input patterns.
+It was extended to "predictability minimisation" to create disentangled representations of input patterns.

-Other people had similar ideas but did not develop them similarly.
 An idea involving adversarial networks was published in a 2010 blog post by Olli Niemitalo.
-This idea was never implemented and did not involve stochasticity in the generator and thus was not a generative model.
-It is now known as a conditional GAN or cGAN.
-An idea similar to GANs was used to model animal behavior by Li, Gauci and Gross in 2013.
+However, this idea was never implemented and did not involve stochasticity in the generator; it is now known as a conditional GAN (cGAN).
+An idea similar to GANs was used to model animal behavior by Li, Gauci and Gross in 2013, which they called "Turing learning".

-Another inspiration for GANs was noise-contrastive estimation, which uses the same loss function as GANs and which Goodfellow studied during his PhD in 2010–2014.
+Another inspiration for GANs was noise-contrastive estimation, which trains a generative models to distinguish data from random noise, using the same loss function as GANs.

-Generative adversarial network (GAN) by (Ian Goodfellow et al., 2014) became state of the art in generative modeling during 2014-2018 period.
-Excellent image quality is achieved by Nvidia's StyleGAN (2018) based on the Progressive GAN by Tero Karras et al. Here the GAN generator is grown from small to large scale in a pyramidal fashion.
-Image generation by GAN reached popular success, and provoked discussions concerning deepfakes.
-Diffusion models (2015) eclipsed GANs in generative modeling since then, with systems such as DALL·E 2 (2022) and Stable Diffusion (2022).
+Generative adversarial networks (GANs) as introduced by Ian Goodfellow et al. in 2014 became state of the art in generative modelling from 2014 to 2018.

+NVIDIA's StyleGAN (2018) was able to synthesize images of faces nearly indistinguishable from real photos.
+It was based on the Progressive GAN by Tero Karras et al., which grows the GAN generator from small to large scale in a pyramidal fashion.
+Image generation by GANs reached popular success and provoked discussions concerning deepfakes.
+Diffusion models (2015) eclipsed GANs in generative modelling since then, with systems such as DALL·E 2 (2022) and Stable Diffusion (2022).

-Attention mechanism and Transformer
+Attention mechanism and transformers

-The human selective attention had been studied in neuroscience and cognitive psychology.
-Selective attention of audition was studied in the cocktail party effect (Colin Cherry, 1953).
-(Donald Broadbent, 1958) proposed the filter model of attention.
-Selective attention of vision was studied in the 1960s by George Sperling's partial report paradigm.
-It was also noticed that saccade control is modulated by cognitive processes, in that the eye moves preferentially towards areas of high salience.
+Human selective attention has been studied in both neuroscience and cognitive psychology.
+Selective attention of auditory inputs was studied by Colin Cherry in 1953, who first defined and named the cocktail party effect.
+Donald Broadbent proposed the filter model of attention in 1958.
+Selective attention of vision was studied in the 1960s by George Sperling using the partial report paradigm.
+Saccade control is modulated by cognitive processes, in that the eye moves preferentially towards areas of high salience.
 As the fovea of the eye is small, the eye cannot sharply resolve all of the visual field at once.
 The use of saccade control allows the eye to quickly scan important features of a scene.

-These researches inspired algorithms, such as a variant of the Neocognitron.
-Conversely, developments in neural networks had inspired circuit models of biological visual attention.
+These research studies inspired algorithms such as a variant of the neocognitron.
+Developments in neural networks have inspired circuit models of biological visual attention.

-A key aspect of attention mechanism is the use of multiplicative operations, which had been studied under the names of higher-order neural networks, multiplication units, sigma-pi units, fast weight controllers, and hyper-networks.
+A key aspect of attention mechanism is the use of multiplicative operations, which have been studied under the names of higher-order neural networks, multiplication units, sigma-pi units, fast weight controllers, and hyper-networks.